What is Codeable and can it help you with your WordPress Project?

 Percentages of Good & Bad Codeable Reviews

 Let’s look at the numbers as a rough figure… Codeable has complete around 70,000 projects (Robin Scott @ Silicon Dales) so far.
-That is a massive number, especially for a company who has only been around for 5 years!
+That is a massive number, especially for a company that has only been around for 5 years!
 That’s 14,000 tasks complete a year, 1,116 a month, 38 a day.
-You get my point?
+Do you get my point?
 It’s a massive number.
 Going through many reviews I was able to find about 34 (let’s round it up to 50 to be sure I haven’t missed any).
-That’s 50 negative experiences out of 70,000 completed projects or to put it another way its 0.071%.
+That’s 50 negative experiences out of 70,000 completed projects or to put it another way it’s 0.071%.

-Or a better way of saying that is, Codeable has had 99.929% success rate over 5 years!
-Looking at it like that way I would be extremely happy with that figure.
+Or a better way of saying that is, Codeable has had a 99.929% success rate over 5 years!
+Looking at it that way I would be extremely happy with that figure.

 Negative Codeable Reviews: So what went wrong?

 After reading through pages and pages of positive Codeable reviews to find the few negative Codeable reviews, there are a few patterns that emerged from my research.
 Here are the most common negative reviews about Codeable.